Purpose Is Top-Down

 ## Turning new ideas into action

-The objective is to maintain the coherence of the current plan but also to give new ideas a chance of being implemented.
+The objective is to maintain a coherent current plan and evolve your business or system, but also to give new concepts a chance of being implemented.

-Some items may remain unused because the timing was wrong, the resources or a solution were not available, or the issues require more analysis.
-But these unused items will be available in your library for later.
+Some items may remain unused because the timing was wrong, the resources were unavailable, a solution was not forthcoming, or the issue required more analysis.
+But no matter, these unused items will be in your library for later.

 ![[turning-new-ideas-into-action-pdca.png]]

-Top-down analysis breaks one idea into parts, or an objective into steps or actions.
+Top-down analysis is to break an idea into parts, or an objective into steps or actions.

 ![[top-down-bottom-up-analysis.png]]